Our School Council is elected in the Autumn Term, through in-class elections, each year.

 - Special Educational Needs Inclusion Champion

-Our Special Educational Needs Councillor is also part of Cumbria's 'All of Us' Special Educational Needs Advocacy group and works with the SENCO (Mrs Love) and SEND Governor to ensure Inclusion is evident; representing pupil voice and holding to account.
+Our Special Educational Needs Councillor has historically been part of Cumbria's 'All of Us' Special Educational Needs Advocacy group and works with the SENCO (Mrs Love) and SEND Governor to ensure Inclusion is evident; representing pupil voice and holding to account.
+Over the last 3 years, our Inclusion Champion has arranged Autism Aceeptance Day and our first Festival of Inclusion.

 School Council takes its responsibilities to our school, community and the world very seriously and holds regular fundraisers in the name of the charities we elect to support as well as working to improve school life.

-We are part of the SCONE network and our representatives attend regular meetings with other School Councillors from the North East.
+We are part of the SCONE network and- where available- our representatives attend meetings with other School Councillors from the North East.
 In 2016 we were fortunate enough to send two of our Councillors to London on a visit to the Houses of Parliament.

 Previous School Council Events: